griffio/griffio.github.io/_posts/2021-10-10-Java-To-Kotlin-Review.md

 To keep Transforming or to "Kotlinate" on existing Kotlin code is also possible

 ** Chapter 21 ** Exceptions to Values

-This takes a refactoring for handling failure
+This takes a refactoring for handling failure in a program and provides great details

+As Kotlin doesn't support checked exceptions, error detection on caller using some kind of value based idiom is preferred

-In Kotlin - the `null` type is still a valid return value to communicate to the caller and is often than fire bucket exception throwing
+In Kotlin - the `null` type is still a valid return value to communicate to the caller, often better than fire-bucket exception throwing, however there is no may to provide any information.
+Error checking in local functions that provide data to the rest of the program is still required and throwing Exceptions should be performed at the perimeters of the program - see
-Error checking in local functions that provide data to the rest of the program Danny Thorpe's excellent [Delphi Component Design - Rules of thumb for implementing exception handlers](https://dl.acm.org/doi/book/10.5555/524370)
+Danny Thorpe's excellent [Delphi Component Design - Rules of thumb for implementing exception handlers](https://dl.acm.org/doi/book/10.5555/524370)

+Kotlin doesn't have a Either or [Result](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-result/) implementation that represents a union type

 e.g Result<Data, Error>

-Kotlin the language still has places to go where cherry picking some transformation features are useful

-[Scala 3 union](https://docs.scala-lang.org/scala3/book/types-union.html) types are the most concise such that `Data | Error` without a clunky enclosing type is a great improvement
+Kotlin the language still has places to go where cherry picking some transformation features are useful, for example [Scala 3 union](https://docs.scala-lang.org/scala3/book/types-union.html) types are the most concise such that it becomes `Data | Error` without a clunky enclosing Either type is a great improvement

 ---

-The key take-away is that keeping a system building and working is the most valuable refactoring

-This book is beneficial as You are getting at least 5 years of Kotlin design experiences from the authors and skills in refactoring
+This book is beneficial as the reader is getting at least 5 years of Kotlin design experiences from the authors and skills in refactoring

+The key teaching from this book is that keeping a system building and working is the most valuable refactoring